Semiring: Natural numbers

-Complete and continuous semirings
+Complete semirings

 A complete semiring is a semiring for which the additive monoid is a complete monoid, meaning that it has an infinitary sum operation $\Sigma_I$ for any index set $I$ and that the following (infinitary) distributive laws must hold:

 Examples of a complete semiring are the power set of a monoid under union and the matrix semiring over a complete semiring.

+For commutative, additively idempotent and simple semirings, this property is related to residuated lattices.

+Continuous semirings

 A continuous semiring is similarly defined as one for which the addition monoid is a continuous monoid.
 That is, partially ordered with the least upper bound property, and for which addition and multiplication respect order and suprema.
 The semiring $\N \cup \{ \infty \}$ with usual addition, multiplication and order extended is a continuous semiring.

 Any continuous semiring is complete: this may be taken as part of the definition.